St Laud's Church, Mabe: Architecture

 The church consists of a chancel, nave, and north and south aisles.
 While most of the original church was built in the 15th century, including the west tower, the north aisle, the south aisle, and the south porch, parts of the chancel are from the 13th or 14th century.
 The church's interior is made of plastered walls, octagonal piers, and arches.
 Most of the rest of the construction is composed of granite rubble with granite dressings.

 The chief entrance is a south-facing porch with an inner and outer arch.
 The outer arch is ornamented with cable moulding and foliage.
-On one of the spandrils of the inner arch, which is made of Caen stone, is the monogram i h c, while on another can be found an encircled Greek cross.
+On one of the spandrels of the inner arch, which is made of Caen stone, is the monogram i h c, while on another can be found an encircled Greek cross.
 An arched west doorway includes carved moulding and carved heads are used as label stops.
 A priest's doorway to the right of the stair projection is small and rounded.
 The arcades are characterized by granite arches supported on granite pillars.

 The nave and chancel are under one roof.
 The roof is both arch-braced and wind-braced.
 The Delabole slate roofs have gable ends.
 The rood stair projection leads to the south wall.
 The tower and the south aisle are granite ashlar.
 The unbuttressed west tower is embattled and includes crocket pinnacles over the cornice.

 The Perpendicular windows are mostly of the 3-light variety, though there is a 4-light east window.
 A traceried Perpendicular window is located above a doorway while other traceried windows are located at the church's upper stage.
 The chancel's east window is adorned with bosses.